concord-workflow/bpm/README.md

 - start event;
 - subprocess.

-Limitations
+## Limitations
---
-- tasks with TimerBoundaryEvents executed in the separate thread inside of an unbounded Executor
+- tasks with TimerBoundaryEvents executed in a separate thread inside of an unbounded Executor